A colored sl(N)-homology for links in S^3: Morphisms Induced by Local Changes of MOY Graphs

 is a chain in $M_{k-1}$ mapped to $\eta_k$ under the homotopy

 where

 Then, by Corollary \ref{a-contraction-weak} and Remark \ref{reverse-b-contraction}, we have that

-See the proof of Proposition \ref{b-contraction-weak} for the definition of $h$ and note the slightly different setup here.
-(We are eliminating a row here by mod out its first entry rather the the second.)
-By the definition of $h$, (again, note the difference in the setup,) it is easy to see that $h \circ d(\widetilde{\eta_k})$ is of the form
+See the proof of Proposition \ref{b-contraction-weak} for the definition of $h$ and note the slightly different setup here.\footnote{We are eliminating a row here using its left entry rather than the right entry as in Proposition \ref{b-contraction-weak}.} By the definition of $h$, (again, note the difference in the setup,) one can check that $h \circ d(\widetilde{\eta_k})$ is of the form

 Therefore, $\rho_{k-1}:=\widetilde{\rho_k}- h \circ d(\widetilde{\eta_k})$ is of the form

 Thus, we have inductively constructed a $\rho=\rho_0 \in M_0$ of the form

 such that